metasfresh/metasfresh-documentation/_webui_collection/EN/Define_Dunning_Type.md

 1. Go to the record tab "Level" at the bottom of the page and click ![](assets/Add_New_Button.png).
 An overlay window opens up.
 1. Give the level a **Name**.
-1. Enter a **Print Text** which will later appear on the dunning letter.
+1. Enter a **Print Text** which will appear on the dunning letter later on.
 1. Enter the number of **Days after due date** of an invoice until the dunning procedure is initiated.
 1. Enter the number of **Days between dunning**.
 1. Click "Done" to close the overlay window and add the dunning level to the list.